juzun/investment-and-trading/README.md

 ## Running the Application
-There are two ways to run the stock prediction application:
+There are two ways to run the application:
-- using the **Streamlit UI** for a graphical interface,
+- using the **Streamlit UI** for a graphical dashboard,
 - or using the **CLI (Typer)** to train and generate prediction and simulations.

 ### Streamlit UI